kmishra9/PL2-AWS-Setup/README.md

     - The Protocol endpoint should be "Email" and you should create subscriptions for the SPA email and any administrators to monitor for accidentally leaving the server running (incurring unnecessary charges).
       - **Note**: As is stated, after a subscription is created, you must confirm it -- do so from each subscribed administrator email, including the SPA's email.

 4. **MSSEI**
-    - For PL2 projects only, you will also need to complete a document outlining your project and declaring that it fulfills the [Minimum Security Standards for Electronic Information (MSSEI)](https://security.berkeley.edu/minimum-security-standards-electronic-information) that your data must abide by.
+    - For PL2 projects at UC Berkeley only, you will also need to complete a document outlining your project and declaring that it fulfills the [Minimum Security Standards for Electronic Information (MSSEI)](https://security.berkeley.edu/minimum-security-standards-electronic-information) that your data must abide by.
     - You can find a Template MSSEI to begin filling out [here]().
     - An example of a similar, completed MSSEI can be found [here](https://docs.google.com/document/d/1YqaoR8Z0DrhGTk2_UBGsBcFsrapPVFUzkLbekPCxrOU/edit?usp=sharing).

+5. **Orientation**
+    - All done!
+Now you and your teammates should get oriented with the setup and how to use it by checking out [a set of demo & training videos]() I've created for you.
+This should be sent out to each of your researchers to orient them as well.

 ## Administration in the Post-Terraform Era

 1. **Adding a New Researchers to the Project**
     - Adding a new researcher will require you to work outside of the scope of Terraform automatically building things for you.
 Things are a bit more complicated than Terraform is able to handle, as Terraform's solution would involve destroying the existing setup and creating a new one with more users, which is generally untenable and inefficient.
-Instead, the new researchers will need to be manually added (likely by hiring a contractor of some sort).
+Instead, the new researchers will need to be manually added, which to be clear, isn't very difficult, but would likely by hiring a contractor of some sort.
 Here's a general list of things that would need to be done for a new researcher:
       - New IAM researcher account
-      - New Linux researcher account on EC2 instance
+      - New Linux researcher account on EC2 instance (with sudo access)
       - New AWS Workspace for researcher
       - SSH Tunnel configured from their workspace to EC2
       - Updated documentation template for all new accounts